mentii/mentii/readme.md

 6. [Acknowledgments](#acknowledgments)

 ## About
 Mentii was created as a senior project by 5 software engineering students at [Drexel University](https://drexel.edu) as a part of the [College of Computing and Informatics](https://cci.drexel.edu).
-The project was created over the course of 9 months to fulfill a graduation requirement.
+The project was created over the course of 9 months.

 __Goal__: Provide all students with the experience of tutoring someone; naturally reinforcing their own understanding in the process.